SACRAMENT OF HOLY ORDERS

 Our patron saint, St. Vincent De Paul, not only served as a parish priest but was also active as a selfless contributor to the poor and needy, often organising missions and projects to help those who needed it most.
 This is a model for those who take up the priestly vocation: one who cares genuinely for all, reaching out through actions guided by firm spirituality.

-Careful, deliberate prayer and dialogue with God is a way to examine oneself and decide if this is really the suitable path to take.
-Speaking with a spiritual director, finding out more from your parish priest, and going on spiritual retreats are other possible methods of discerning this calling —there are always other ways to serve God.
-Regardless, if one is truly called to this vocation, then he should embark on this journey of faithful service.
+Speaking with a spiritual director, finding out more from your parish priest, and going on spiritual retreats are other possible methods of discerning this calling – there are always other ways to serve God.